AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/base-configurations.md

 When you deploy the configuration in AVEVA Edge Management, you define values for the variables and securely transfer those values to the device.
 For more information, see [Deploy an edge module](xref:DeployModule).

-## Add a new base configuration
+## Add a new configuration template

-To create a edge system base configuration and export it for use:
+To create a edge system configuration template and export it for use:

 1. In the left pane, select **Data Collection** > **Software Management**.

-1. Verify that the **Edge Systems/Base Configurations** selector is set to **Base Configurations**.
+1. Verify that the **Edge Systems/Configuration Templates** selector is set to **Configuration Templates**.

-1. Select **New Base Configuration**.
+1. Select **New Configuration Template**.

-1. In the **Base Configuration Name** field, enter a name to identify the configuration.
+1. In the **Configuration Template Name** field, enter a name to identify the configuration.

 1. In the **Type** and **Version** fields, select the edge system type and version for which to create the configuration.